claire-codes/hugo-blog/content/blog/2018-04-02-making-a-sticky-sidebar-with-two-lines-of-css.markdown

 - sass
 ---

 Have you ever been on a website where an element “sticks” to the screen and follows you as you scroll down the page?
 This is what I call a sticky sidebar, and I’ve spent many hours battling with legacy code trying to debug one.
-In the past, developers used JavaScript to build this feature, by recalcuating the position of the sidebar on the browser's scroll event.
+In the past, developers used JavaScript to build this feature, by recalculating the position of the sidebar on the browser's scroll event.
 This was complicated to maintain and also costly for performance.

 Recently I was delighted to discover that all major desktop browsers (Chrome, Firefox, Edge and Safari) now support the CSS property `position: sticky`.
 (Aside from a bug in Chrome with some table elements.)
 You can check this on [caniuse.com](https://caniuse.com/#search=sticky).
 Edge was the final browser to ship support in October 2017 in version 16.
 This means that we can build a sticky sidebar using just two lines of CSS, with no JavaScript required!
 Let me show you how.